 While many ports provide easy access for wheelchairs and scooters, guests using assistive devices may not be able to get on or off the ship.
-These various conditions may include: steepness of the gangway, tendering, weather, tidal and sea conditions, and shore-side facilities.
+These various conditions may include: the steepness of the gangway, tendering, weather, tidal and sea conditions, and shore-side facilities.

 We will make reasonable efforts to assist our guests, but for safety reasons, our staff is not permitted to lift guests or equipment.
 Assistance with manual wheelchairs, walkers, canes, etc. will be provided.